 5. Phone Solicitations

-Through the years, fundraising via the telephone has been used by many organizations with various degrees of success.
+Through the years, fundraising via the telephone has been used by many organizations with varying degrees of success.
 Phone solicitations are donation requests done over the phone, ranging from one employee making a couple of ‘thank you’ calls to large telemarketing campaigns.
 Prioritize calls to those individuals most likely to give you a positive response.
 The more people know you and are already engaged or invested with you, the greater your likelihood of success.

 Phone calls are as personal as it gets.
 If done well, donors will feel valued and respected.
 With phone solicitation, gifts are often large.

 Phone solicitation can support every other type of fundraising and can boost direct mail response.
 It’s scalable, as the numbers can grow over time.
-Calling donors can increase a fundraiser’s current donor base and increase gifts, get lapsed donors back on board, improve retention, convert donors to monthly donors and is the perfect way to welcome and say thanks plus generate feedback from donors.
+Calling donors can increase a fundraiser’s current donor base and increase gifts, get lapsed donors back on board, improve retention, convert donors to monthly donors, and is the perfect way to welcome and say thanks plus generate feedback from donors.

 Phone calls are very labor-intensive.
 The fundraiser also needs to be well-prepared, skilled at fundraising, enthusiastic about the organization, and willing to make the ask.
 Some donors are also quite averse to phone solicitation.
 Therefore, if fundraisers using phone solicitation are not tactful and skilled, they can do more harm than good.